semitrivial/ExtendedEnvironments/README.md

 If an agent does not self-reflect about its own actions, then an extended environment might be difficult for the agent to figure out.
-Therefore, our thesis is that self-reflection is needed for an agent to achieve good performance averaged over a battery of suitably chosen extended environments.
+Therefore, our thesis is that self-reflection is needed for an agent to achieve good performance on average over a battery of suitably chosen extended environments.
 This would imply that by measuring how an agent performs across such a battery of environments, it is possible to empirically estimate how self-reflective an agent is.